YES Frequently Asked Questions

 For the 2014-15 school year, we are asking those that can to donate $750 per child.
 Please join the more than 1,000 families in our district and community that support Family and Community Giving every year by making a donation of any amount that is meaningful to you.
 Every contribution, no matter what amount, is appreciated and valued.
 Contributions can be made by check, credit card, with stock, and/or through corporate matching.

 We support many different ways to donate and contributions can be spread out into monthly installments.
 Click here to donate today!

 There are many ways you can help support our schools!
 First, any and every contribution makes a difference, no matter what the amount.
 You can spread your donation out over 10 months using a credit card or debit card.
-You can also support YES through corporate donation matching programs or by using Shop for YES Community Cards and by signing up for eScrip.
-Shop for YES and eScrip earn a percentage for YES every time you shop.
+You can also support YES through corporate donation matching programs or by using Shop for YES Community Cards, signing up for eScrip and using the unique YES Amazon shopping link on the YES website.
+Shop for YES, eScrip and Amazon earn a percentage for YES every time you shop.
 Signing up for eScrip is easy and you can order your YES Community Cards online.